It was just a question of time, Bruce Dickinson would make a solo album. And Iron Maiden’s year off provided the opportunity.

 Released 8 May 1990

-It’s over 25 years since the Iron Maiden singer embarked on his first solo adventure.
-We’re about to get into more features and discussions about Maiden’s 1990s here at Maiden Revelations, and this album was the first Maiden-related release of the new and challenging decade.
+It’s been three decades since the Iron Maiden singer embarked on his first solo adventure.
+His first album was also the first Maiden-related release of the new and challenging decade, the 1990s.

 It all started with a song which is not on the album, Bring Your Daughter…To The Slaughter.
 Dickinson delivered the track for the A Nightmare On Elm Street 5: The Dream Child soundtrack, and everybody loved it.
 Steve Harris wanted the song for Maiden’s next album, and the powers that be wanted Dickinson to record a whole album of such stuff.
 With Maiden on hiatus, the singer jumped at the chance.

-Tattooed Millionaire sounds better and more playful than Adrian Smith’s lacklustre ASAP album Silver And Gold (1989).
-Dickinson found the perfect partner in crime when he hooked up with ex-Gillan guitarist Janick Gers to write and record.
+Tattooed Millionaire sounds better and more playful than Adrian Smith’s lacklustre ASAP album Silver And Gold (1989), which was recorded at about the same time.
+Dickinson found the perfect partner in crime when he hooked up with ex-Gillan guitarist Janick Gers to write and record, and a relationship was established that would very soon impact Maiden in a big way.

 The album is off to a flying start with Son Of A Gun, a tune that showcases two things right off the bat: Dickinson’s vocal approach has changed radically since the end of the Seventh Son Of A Seventh Son tour in 1988, becoming throatier and raspier in a way he would continue for some years.
-And Gers is a very capable guitarist, sounding better here than he ever would on subsequent Maiden recordings.
+And Gers is a very capable guitarist, sounding better and more restrained here than he would on many subsequent Maiden recordings.

 Other good songs on the album include the title track, the ballad Gypsy Road, the moronic Dive!
 Dive!
 Dive!, and the revealing Born In 58.
 The latter provided a bit of a breakthrough for Dickinson, pointing him in the direction of more personal lyrics and themes.
 It also features career-high guitar work from co-author Gers.